SWEOU/k8s-offerings/aks_ingress/aks_ingress_traefik.md

 You should now be able to visit traefik-ui.minikube in the browser and view the Træfik web UI.
 You will eventually want to use DNS, but this is a good way to quickly test and make sure Traefik is working correctly.

+## Now lets test with a very simple Nginx web application

 For more information visit the Traefik github page for more information on Kubernetes integeration.

 https://github.com/containous/traefik/blob/master/docs/user-guide/kubernetes.md